-While this is a significant and positive step towards a C-ITS system in Australia the Consultation Paper also recognises the risk to delivering the full benefits of C-ITS, and/or interference with other radiocommunications activities, if vehicles produced for either the US or Japanese domestic markets are introduced into Australia.
+While this is a significant and positive step towards a CAV system in Australia there remains a risk to delivering the full benefits of CAV, and/or interference with other radiocommunications activities, if vehicles produced for either the US or Japanese domestic markets are introduced into Australia.

-An appropriate regulatory system is required to ensure vehicles that are fitted with DRSC technology entering Australia comply with the class license and as such are inter-operable with Australia's C-ITS system.
+An appropriate regulatory system is required to ensure vehicles that are fitted with CAV technology entering Australia comply with the regulatory standards introduced by ACMA (i.e. the Class License) and as such are inter-operable with Australia's CAV system.
 The most appropriate method is to use the existing vehicle regulation and certification administered by the Federal Government's Department of Infrastructure and Regional Development (DIRD).